Doctor-Venom/Cyber-Oracle/README.md

 - scheduled tasks/cron jobs

 ## How To Use?
- NOTE: windows is preferred, because automation scripts (.bat) exists that facilitate the installation, support for linux will be added in the future.
+ NOTE: windows is preferred, because automation scripts (.bat) exist that facilitate the installation, support for linux will be added in the future.
 - clone the repository
 - make sure postgresql is installed, and create a database for the project
 - update database information in `source_code/central_monitor/central_monitorsettings.py` (username, passowrd, created database name)